simona5108/inet/showcases/ethernet/preemption/doc/index.rst

 .. figure:: media/network.png
    :align: center

-It contains just two hosts connected with 100Mbps Ethernet; and also PcapRecorder to record Pcap traces.
+It contains two :ned:`StandardHost`'s connected with 100Mbps Ethernet, and also a :ned:`PcapRecorder` to record Pcap traces.

-There are three configurations, for the following three cases:
+There are three configurations in omnetpp.ini, for the following three cases:

-- **Default**: The baseline (not using preemption or priority queues)
+- **Default**: The baseline configuration (not using preemption or priority queues)/not using any latency reduction techniques
-- **PriorityQueue**: Use priority queue in the Ethernet MAC; should have better delay for high priority frames
+- **PriorityQueue**: Uses priority queue in the Ethernet MAC; should have better delay for high priority frames/for lower delay for high priority frames
-- **Preemption**: Use preemption for high priority frames; should have better delay than the priority queue case, because ongoing low priority frames can be interrupted
+- **Preemption**: Uses preemption for high priority frames; for even better delay/should have better delay than the priority queue case, because ongoing low priority frames can be interrupted/'s transmission doenst need to finish before sending the high priority frame

-In the general configuration, the hosts are configured to use the layered/composable ethernet model:
+In the ``General`` configuration, the hosts are configured to use the layered/composable ethernet model:

 .. literalinclude:: ../omnetpp.ini
    :start-at: encap.typename